Trump's positive COVID-19 test throws markets pre-election curveball

 LONDON/NEW YORK (Reuters) - Investors already skittish ahead of U.S. elections in November now have another thing to worry about: the president’s health.

-Donald Trump’s COVID-19 diagnosis triggered a drop in oil prices and an initial selloff in stocks on Friday.
+News of Donald Trump’s positive coronavirus test on Friday triggered a decline in oil prices and stocks.

-U.S. equities were still volatile on Friday but had cut some of their losses in afternoon trade as investors digested that news and the prospect that lawmakers would agree on a long-awaited fiscal spending bill before the election.
+U.S. equities cut some of their losses by the end of the volatile session as investors digested the news and weighed the prospect that lawmakers would agree on a long-awaited coronavirus relief bill before the election.

-Where investors go from here could rest on how Trump copes with a disease that has killed more than a million people around the world.
+Where investors go from here could rest on how Trump copes with a disease that has killed more than a million people around the world, more than 207,000 of them in the United States.

-In the U.S., the benchmark S&P 500 stock index .SPX was down 0.8% while the tech-heavy Nasdaq .IXIC dropped 2%.
-Oil prices fell more than 3%.
+In the United States, the benchmark S&P 500 stock index .SPX ended down about 1% while the tech-heavy Nasdaq .IXIC dropped 2.2%.
+MSCI's gauge of stocks across the globe .MIWD00000PUS slipped 0.7%.
+Oil prices fell more than 4%.

-Markets may have also been soothed by news that Trump’s opponent, former vice president Joe Biden, tested negative for the virus after the two men met for their first debate earlier in the week.
+Markets may have been somewhat soothed by news that Trump’s opponent, former Vice president Joe Biden, tested negative for the virus after the two men met for their first debate on Tuesday night. [nL1N2GT190]

 “If you have the two nominees both infected with COVID, that would really throw another huge uncertainty in the election and what happens next,” said Keith Lerner, chief market strategist at Truist/SunTrust Advisory.
 “We’ve never had something like that happen before.”

-If Trump’s symptoms turn out to be mild and he recovers quickly, the Republican president could use the experience to project his image as a fighter in the campaign against Biden.
+If Trump’s symptoms continue to be mild and he recovers quickly, the Republican president could use the experience to project his image as a fighter in the campaign against Biden.

 But investors might be more alarmed if the 74-year-old gets very sick and has to be hospitalized, as British Prime Minister Boris Johnson was in the spring, or the virus spreads to other members of Trump’s administration.

-Volatility gauges rose, with the widely watched Cboe Volatility Index .VIX edging up to about 27.50 points, from around 27 points on Thursday, after rising to nearly 30 points earlier.
+Volatility gauges rose, with the widely watched Cboe Volatility Index .VIX edging up to 27.63 points, from around 27 points on Thursday, after rising to nearly 30 points earlier.

 The moves were nowhere as large as during the depths of market mayhem in March but, with only a month left before the election, Trump’s news comes at a critical time.